 Let’s begin with the design first.
 In terms of new design elements, the update offered us quite a few additions.
 Let’s look at them one by one.

 Layout Inspector was already a popular feature with Android Studio and now this feature has got an upgrade with Android Studio 4.0.
-The new Layout Inspector the developers can debug the app UI more easily and effortlessly as they now can see the data being used by the app and the way resources are being used by a running app.
+With the new Layout Inspector, the developers can debug the app UI more easily and effortlessly as they now can see the data being used by the app and the way resources are being used by a running app.

 The CPU profiler of the Android Studio offers a lot of information corresponding to the thread activity and trace recordings of the app.
 With Android Studio 4.0, there have been some helpful changes.
 The CPU recordings now come separately and detached from the core profiler and allow easier access for analysis.
 The UI developers of the app now get faster access to the relevant data that can be utilised to improve the UI of the app.

 Android Studio comes with smart editor features to help with code optimisation in a number of ways including highlighting syntax, easy completion of syntax, and checking code errors.
 The smart editor in the Android Studio 4.0 offers an extensive range of symbols as well for all fields, classes, methods, etc.